jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 | 2000s                    | $ 142,705,937          |
 | 2010s                    | $ 64,035,754           |

 _Average North American theater gross for each Oscar Best Picture winner.
 As the movies were dying, the industry fought back with excuses and lawsuits instead of innovation and evolution.
 Most people didn't even bother watching Oscar movies on Netflix either.
-All numbers from boxofficemojo.com._
+All numbers from [boxofficemojo](https://boxofficemojo.com)._

 The movie industry rejected the lesson of Napster.
 Ever notice how online movies don't include opening credits, red-carpet interviews, and politically charged acceptance speeches.
 When the public controlled the lever of power, the first thing they did was erase this filler because of its useless dark majic.
-When in control of the lever of power, the public downloads the simple majic of a new story.
+When in control of the lever of power, the public wants the simple majic of a new story.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PleasantRegularGibbon' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Fan reactions of another generic blockbuster movie versus Game of Thrones.
 Or, dark majic versus majic._

 The public flocked to online movies like they did for online music.
 The DVD was being replaced, and dark majic lost out to the majic of streaming.

 So the industry fired up the Death Star.

 The same public who bought billions of dollars on DVDs and merchandise.
 That was paying 800 million a year in DVD late fees.
 That created movie fan clubs and flocked to comic-cons; was declared evil.

 The movie industry put FBI warnings on their products, lobbied the government for harsh punishments, and demanded the public feel ashamed for not buying DVDs anymore.
 Endless interviews were given as customers were sued threats of lawsuits were mailed out.